The Isle of Youth: "Antarctica"

 A housewife travels to Antarctica after finding out her brother died in an explosion at a research station there.
 While trying to figure out how he died, she reflects on the secrets she kept from him that may have led to his death.

 "The Greatest Escape"

 A teenage girl is an assistant in her mother's struggling magic show, and she turns to theft and deception to make money of her own.
 She soon realizes the scale of her own mother's deception when she discovers the truth about her missing father.

 "The Isle of Youth"

 The titular story revolves around a woman who travels to Florida at the request of her estranged twin sister.
 The twin sister asks the main character to switch places for a few days, while the sister goes on a lavish vacation with her married lover at the Isle of Youth in Cuba.
-However, the woman soon discovers her twin sister's deception, both in trying to steal the her husband, as well as in the real purpose of their life swap.
+However, the woman soon discovers her twin sister's deception, both in trying to steal her husband, as well as in the real purpose of their life swap.
 Then her sister finds out and she run a way.